-If you do include external links, you’ll want to make sure that these are in the same niche as your business and that the pages are related to yours.
+If you include external links, you’ll want to ensure that these are in the same niche as your business and that the pages are related to yours.
 Too many external links will look unnatural and are sure to earn you Google’s wrath.
 When in doubt, it is best to make these nofollow links.

-If you do have a lot of external links you want to implement, a useful strategy can be to create an internal page to host all these links and then place a sitewite link to this page in your footer.
+If you have many external links you want to implement, a helpful strategy can be to create an internal page to host all these links and then place a sitewide link to this page in your footer.